xformerfhs/ngramcounter/README.md

 There has to be a mapping between bytes and characters.
 I.e., each character is represented by a mapping into a sequence of bytes.
 This is called a [character encoding](https://en.wikipedia.org/wiki/Character_encoding).
-For n-gram counting this encoding needs to be specified.
+This encoding needs to be specified.
-The list of valid file encodings is given later in this text.
+The list of valid file encodings is given when the program is started with no arguments or the `help` option..

 ## Call